 The 12 colors of polycarbonate carry on suitcases range from the chic sand to the bold rose quartz, and this Australian luggage brand sells a wide range of tote bags and packing cubes that coordinate with their luggage.
 Recently launched in the U.S., July has put a lot of thought into its designs, from totes with a laptop sleeve and a flap that holds it onto your luggage handle to a hidden laundry bag and a water-resistant hardbody clutch bag that you can use as a crossbody in transit.

 Our reviewer rated this a solid 95 out of 100 for its sturdy yet lightweight shell made of polycarbonate that’s harvested from 15 recycled plastic water bottles.
 Vegan leather trim is set into the exterior of the cases and bags, as well as fashioning the top and side handles.
 And with Paravel, the inside of your case is as great-looking as the outside: there’s vegan leather trim there, too, as well as a zip compartment and internal compression board that keeps your pressed clothes crisp in transit.
-This line gets top marks for its refined styling paired with high-tech performance.
-We consider the packing cube set a sort of gateway drug to the whole line.
-And the Cabana Tote is spillproof thanks for a protective silicone covering which makes even a spilled cup of coffee wipe right off without staining.
+This line gets top marks for its refined styling paired with high-tech performance—for example, the Cabana Tote is spillproof thanks to a protective silicone covering which makes even a spilled cup of coffee wipe right off without staining.

 Best for People Who Hate to Pack

 Briggs & Riley has innovated a better mousetrap, since it has exterior-mounted hardware that leaves extra room for your interior shoes and whatnot.
-And there’s a wide range of shapes and sizes, including a 21-inch rolling garment bag that has its own shoe pocket and exterior zippered compartment for your travel documents, all in ballistic-grade nylon.
-Finally, in the unlikely event of a mishap, each case comes with a warranty.
+And there’s a wide range of shapes and sizes, including a 22-inch two-wheeled carry on that has lots of little extras (a padded hanger, pockets to easily remove electronics at security, a mesh zip on the lid to keep smaller items in place).
+It's all in ballistic-grade nylon, and you have the security of knowing that in the unlikely event of a mishap, each case comes with a warranty.